qpdf/qpdf/README-windows.md

 # Running tools from the build area

 You can run qpdf's tests without modifying your PATH.
 If you want to manually run executables from the build tree on Windows, you need to add the `libqpdf` build directory to your path so it can find the qpdf DLL.
 This would typically be either `libqpdf` or `libqpdf/<CONFIG>` (e.g., `libqpdf/Release`) depending on which cmake generator you are using.
 Alternatively, you can disable `BUILD_SHARED_LIBS` for your Windows build.
 This will cause the executables to use the static qpdf library and not build a qpdf DLL at all.

+Note that if you cross-compile for ARM64 on an x64 host, you will not be able to run tests as x64 hosts cannot run ARM64 executables.

 # Runtime DLLs